NeuroJSON/jdata/JData_specification.md

 ##### Complex-valued special matrices

 The `"_ArrayShape_"` descriptor can be used with `"_ArrayIsComplex":true` to store complex-valued special matrices.
-In such cases, the datastored in `"_ArrayData_"` shall add an extra left-most dimension (must be 2), and store the real and imaginary parts of the effective elements in the 1st and 2nd sub-matrices (of matching size), respectively.
+In such cases, the data stored in `"_ArrayData_"` shall add an extra left-most dimension (must be 2), and store the real and imaginary parts of the effective elements in the 1st and 2nd sub-matrices (of matching size), respectively.